BakeNezumi-01/GameThreeInLine/README.md

 This is the game on the checkered field, the goal of which is to be the first to occupy three cells in a row.

-Technology: Java Spring MVC, Thymeleaf, JavaScript.

 # Getting Started

-Download project and use command line:
+Download project and use the command line:

 java -jar /out/artifact/GameThreeInLine_jar/GameThreeInLine.jar

+# ToDo

+- fix a bug during starting

+- add multiple session on the server

+- design a beautiful login page (mayby pop-up window)

 # Built With